globaleas/EAS.js/README.md

   organization: 'The Civil Authorities have issued ',
   event: 'Administrative Message',
   locations: 'Sedgwick, KS',
-  timing: { start: '5:32 PM', end: '6:32 PM' },
+  timing: { start: '10:07 AM on December 9', end: '11:07 AM on December 9' },
   sender: 'ERN/LB',
-  formatted: 'The Civil Authorities have issued a Administrative Message for Sedgwick, KS; beginning at 5:32 PM and ending at 6:32 PM.
+  formatted: 'The Civil Authorities have issued a Administrative Message for Sedgwick, KS; beginning at 10:07 AM on December 9 and ending at 11:07 AM on December 9.
 Message from ERN/LB'
 }
 ```